-- > Asset Integrity Maintenance work orders (Preventative & Corrective) - > Hazard Observations (Stop Work Authority, Unsafe Conditions, & Unsafe Behaviors) - > Safety Conversations (Tool utilized to track field engagements) - > Safe Acts (Tool utilized to recognize safe behaviors of teams)
+- > Asset Integrity Maintenance work orders (Preventative & Corrective)) - > Hazard Observations (Stop Work Authority, Unsafe Conditions, & Unsafe Behaviors)

+- > Safety Conversations (Tool utilized to track field engagements) - > Safe Acts (Tool utilized to recognize safe behaviors of teams)

-With the assistance of our HSE and Asset Integrity Management (AIM) teams, our internal IT Department developed an application within SharePoint that is compatible with both desktop and mobile platforms.
-This new application captures all of the ZBC leading indicators (Hazard Observations, Safety Conversations, and Safe Acts) in one place, and allows front-line workers to send in leading indicators in real time from their mobile devices, instead of relying on the old method of using either paper forms and/or emails.
+The ZBC Reporting Tool captures all leading indicators (Hazard Observations, Safety Conversations, and Safe Acts) in one place, and allows front-line workers to send in leading indicators in real time from their mobile devices, instead of relying on the old method of using either paper forms and/or emails.

-Additionally, our Enterprise Asset Management (EAM) team and IT Department developed a process that would allow the ZBC Reporting Tool to communicate with our SAP-EAM corrective maintenance program.
+Additionally, the ZBC Reporting Tool communicates with our SAP-Enterprise Asset Management (EAM) corrective maintenance program.
 If a report contains a Hazard Observation on a fixed piece of equipment, a notification is automatically sent to the SAP-EAM to create the corrective maintenance work order.
 This not only creates transparency of the hazards identified in the workplace, but also ensures maintenance is being performed to correct the hazard, and in some cases, prompt continued preventative maintenance.

-As part of the development of the ZBC Reporting Tool, our field and corporate leaders desired a means of viewing engagements reported in the tool.
-As a result, our IT Department created a series of reports, notifications, and dashboards that would allow visibility of the data entered into the system.
+The ZBC Reporting Tool has a series of reports, notifications, and dashboards that allow visibility of the data entered into the system to field and corporate leaders.
 Those reports and notifications are as follows: